greenmek-alt/s3air-save-zone-act/README.md

 # Save Zone Act

-Save the second act of the zone after closing the game.
+restart  the second act of the zone after closing the game.
 Do not deny yourself the pleasure of closing the game during the second act, making a tea, and enjoying the evening watching a movie.

 ## <font color="#6ee16c">List of features:</font>